-The MedDos Infinity Task Group will be comprised of a cross-section of medical dosimetrists from a variety of clinical environments and levels of experience.
-We will also seek task group participation from physicians, medical physicists, administrators and industry.
-Members of this task group will be required to participate in monthly calls starting later this spring with a goal to present the group's initial findings at the AAMD 45th Annual Meeting in Baltimore, MD, June 14 - 18, 2020.
-We look forward to reviewing your application and thank you for your commitment to helping shape the future of medical dosimetry.
+The MedDos Infinity Task Group is comprised of a cross-section of medical dosimetrists from a variety of clinical environments and levels of experience.
+We also have task group participation from physicians, medical physicists, administrators and industry.
+Members of this task group are required to participate in monthly calls with a goal to present the group's initial findings at the AAMD 45th Annual Meeting in Baltimore, MD, June 14 - 18, 2020.

 Questions?
 Email MedDos Infinity Task Group Chair Brian Napolitano at email@example.com